TosinAremu/LITA-Captstone-Project/README.md

 #### 1. Data Import and Cleaning (Excel)
 - Imported the sales database from Learning Management System (LMS)
 - Cleaned and prepared the data by removing duplicates, handling missing values, and ensuring consistent formatting.
+- Created additional columns where necessary, such as total sales by multiplying price and quantity.
 - Created basic pivot tables and charts to identify initials trends.

 #### 2. Data Querying (SQL)